SimoBor99/Rt1_assignment2/README.md

            Call sleep function with argument 1
           TERMINATE
         CASE when var answer is equal to 3:
-          Assign the return value of serviceClient function, on service /result, to var client Call number_goals function
+          Assign the return value of serviceClient method, passing as argument /result, to object client Call number_goals function
           Call sleep function with argument 1
           TERMINATE
         CASE when var answer is equal to 4:
           IF var set_goal is not 0:
-            Call cancelGoal function
+            Call cancelGoal function by action client
           ENDIF
           EXIT
           TERMINATE